RetroMocha/obvious_status/README.md

 be powered by JSON files, MySQL, MongoDB, or even the Status json api by simply pointing the jack objects at different database plugs.

+# Notice:

+This project is no longer under active development is only made available for historical purposes.

 Basic Structure
 ---------------